discpic-ron/Pygame-Tutorial/lessons/sprites/05_sprites.md

 # sprites

 In Pygame, every image is a Surface.
 Think of a Surface like a piece of paper.
 You can draw on it, rotate it, and finally "blit" (paste) it onto the main screen.
+Note: Images aren't always the perfect size.
+Pygame has a module called `transform` to fix this.